computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 To prepare for the workshop, please do the following:
 - Install the latest version of `micro_sam`, see [Installation](#installation) for details.
-- Download the pre-computed embeddings for the first 3D segmentation data, see [here](#download-embeddings-for-3d-segmentation).
+- Download the models and pre-computed embeddings for the common 3D segmentation, see [here](#download-embeddings-for-3d-segmentation).
 - Decide what you want to do in the 3rd part of the workshop and follow the respective preparation steps.
 You have the following options:
     - High-throughput annotation of cells (or other structures) in 2D images, see [high-throughput annotation](#high-throughput-image-annotation).
     - 3D segmentation in light or electron microscopy, see [3D LM segmentation](#3d-lm-segmentation) and [3D EM segmentation](#3d-em-segmentation).